saveendhiman/SampleApp/README.md

 This a Sample Project Structure for Android which you can follow for a clean architecture.

+It's quite old one.
+You can refer [ComplexRecycler] Sample project.
+It's in Kotlin too.

 It shows usage of following libraries:

 * [Retrofit2] for REST API.